-T able of Contents Page
+Table of Contents Page

 Access to News Programming 10

 News Adjacencies 10

 Program Length Commercials and Non-Standard Length Spots 10

 Weekend Access 10

 Ordering Deadlines 11

 Only Federal Candidates Qualify 11

 Access for Non-Federal Candidates 11

-В allot Issues 11
+Ballot Issues 11

-С content of Political Broadcasts 12
+Content of Political Broadcasts 12

 Censorship 12

 Subject of "Use" Irrelevant in Equal Opportunities Context 12

 Sponsorship Identification 12

 Prior Review 12

 Rates 13

 Charges to Candidates 13

 Lowest Unit Charge 13

-Who is Entitled to the Lowest Unit Charge?
+Who Is Entitled to the Lowest Unit Charge?
 13

 Candidate Certifications 14

-Why is an Understanding of "Class," "Length," and "Period" Important?
+Why Is an Understanding of "Class," "Length," and "Period" Important?
 14

-What is a "Class of Time?"
+What Is a "Class of Time?"
 14

 Preemptible Spots as Distinct Classes 15

 Defining Classes of Time 15

 Special Candidate-Only Class of Time 16

 Sold Out Time 16

 Table of Contents Page

-What is "Length of Spot?"
-16
+What Is the "Length of Spot?"

-What is "Period?"
 17

+What Is the "Period?"
+17

-Other Rate Issues
+Other Rate Issues 17

 National and Local Rates 17

 Package Deals 17

 Package Spot Prices May Vary Over Time 18

 Public Service Announcements 19

 Rebates 19

 Use of Production Facilities 19

 Changing Rates During the Pre-Election Period 19

 Rate Changes and Equal Opportunities 20

 Lowest Unit Charge Traps 20

 Disclosure Statements 21

 Rep Firms 22

 Sponsorship Identification 23

 Stand By Your Ad Requirements 23

 Third-Party Spots 24

 FCC Enforcement of BCRA Requirements 24

-Material Provided by Candidate 24
+Material Provided by Candidate 25

 Ordering Deadlines, Prepayment, and Credit 25

 Recordkeeping 25

 Public Inspection File 25

+Candidate Ad Recordkeeping 25

 Officers of Sponsoring Organizations 26

+Table of Contents Page

 Third Party Ad Recordkeeping 26

-Table of Contents

 Inspection and Copying 26

 Retention of Political File Materials 27

 Internal Recordkeeping 27

-Conclusion
+Conclusion 27